BIOL-010 Issues in Biology

 ECOL-409 Aquatic Ecology Lab

 Field laboratory in aquatic ecology techniques.
 Topics include physical and chemical measurements and the identification and enumeration of phytoplankton, zooplankton, aquatic plants and benthic organisms.
 Same as BIOL-409.
-Prerequisite: BIOL-102 or ECOL-201 or permission of instructor.
+Prerequisite: BIOL-102 or ECOL-201 or instructor's permission.

 NEUR-101 Introduction to Neuroscience